nicknovitski/tabletop/README.markdown

 ### Coming Soon

-Just these few functions already give enough functionality to do different kinds of rolls, but there's a lot more in store.
+That's already enough functionality to do many different kinds of rolls, but there's a lot more in store.

 One bonus thing I'll briefly note is that Rolls can be nested, and `effects` returns them as such.